Panudech Maiwong

-Panudech Maiwong (ภาณุเดช ใหม่วงค์; born January 13, 1996) is a Thai footballer who plays as a midfielder or forward.
+Panudech Maiwong (ภาณุเดช ใหม่วงค์; born January 13, 1996) is a Thai footballer who plays as a midfielder or forward for Thai League 2 club Police Tero.

 Club career

 Starting his career at Chonburi-based side Chonburi F.C., Maiwong was loaned to Hong Kong Premier League side Hong Kong Rangers in 2015 on a 3-month deal, having impressed in a friendly game between the two clubs.
 However he was injured in training and failed to make a first team appearance, returning to Chonburi later the same year.
 He made his professional debut for Chonburi on 8 March 2017, coming on as a substitute for Kroekrit Thaweekarn in a 3–1 win over Super Power F.C.